intel/wult/docs/wult-start.rst

    not want to be collected by pre-pending the '!' symbol.
 For example, 'all,!turbostat' would mean: collect all the statistics supported by the SUT, except for 'turbostat'.
 Use the '--list-stats' option to get more information about available statistics.
-By default, only 'sysinfo' statistics are collected.

 **--stats-intervals** *STATS_INTERVALS*
    The intervals for statistics.
 Statistics collection is based on doing